microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 ### Perf Machine

 Last but not least in the performance machines.
-We use a Windows laptop and mac mini as hardware to test VS Code Insiders and Exploration leveraging the https://github.com/Microsoft/vscode-perf-bot module.
+We use a Windows laptop, mac mini and Linux mini PC as hardware to test VS Code Insiders and Exploration leveraging the https://github.com/Microsoft/vscode-perf-bot module.

 Using wall-clock time we know it can start VS Code in a certain duration and it needs to proof that.
 We use the best of N runs, a slack message to the performance-channel send with the results.